DerreckM/DerreckM.github.io/_posts/2016-12-08-Two-Good-Tech-Articles.md

 towards ideas, your competitors will save more time and energy on decision-making using data well, allowing them more time to also create ideas with which to beat you over the head with later on.

-The second was called 'How to Quickly and Easily Get Started with Hyperconvergence' by Brian Peterson, Bob Perkins, and Jakub Rzeszutko
+The second was called 'How to Quickly and Easily Get Started with Hyperconvergence' by Brian Peterson, Bob Perkins, and Jakub Rzeszutko.
 [Link to Article](http://focus.forsythe.com/articles/526/How-to-Quickly-and-Easily-Get-Started-with-Hyperconvergence)

 The big idea here is centered around the term coined 'hyperconvergence'.
 Some of the network and server terminology is over my head at this